Skip to Content

 • 36 Hole Events: Trophies awarded to top two finishers and double Player of the Year Points

-• Player of the Year points for all who who turn in a scorecard
+• Player of the Year points for all who turn in a scorecard

 • 36 Hole Majors are subject to receiving JGS, GJGR, and potential AJGA Performance Based Entry Stars (AJGA are not guaranteed).